substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 ## Cast Expression
 To convert a value from one type to another, Substrait defines a cast expression.
-Cast expression declare an expected type and an input argument.
+Cast expressions declare an expected type, an input argument and an enumeration specifying failure behavior, indicating whether cast should return null on failure or throw an exception.

 ## If Expression
 An if value expression is an expression composed of one if clause, zero or more else if clauses and an else clause.
 In pseudocode, they are envisioned as: